HarishAtGitHub/harishatgithub.github.com/_posts/2015-04-26-concurrency-and-parallelism---disqus.md

         -----gnome-terminal
 and so on .
-Now open a terminal  and run a java program(say)
+Now open a terminal  and run a java program(with a sleep for 50 seconds so that we can sustain the process)(say)

 now run
 $pstree